 According to the Kennedy Committee report, there were 8 subprojects, including 2 involving hypnosis and drugs in combination under MKULTRA.

 VII.
-WHY IS THE REPRESSED MEMORY AND ADMISSIBLITY OF POST HYPNOTIC TESTIMONY SO HOTLY DEBATED?
+WHY IS THE REPRESSED MEMORY AND ADMISSIBILITY OF POST HYPNOTIC TESTIMONY SO HOTLY DEBATED?

 Re: TECHNOLOGICAL CREATION OF AMNESIA AND BRAIN CONCUSSIONS